Strategies to encourage student participation

 - On McGill's Twitter and Facebook page

-- On SSMU’s Facebook page during the regular and extended dates evaluation periods from the undergraduate students’ society
+- On SSMU’s Facebook page during the default and condensed evaluation periods from the undergraduate students’ society

-- Links to Mercury are also accessible from McGill, TLS and Faculty homepages during the regular and extended dates evaluation periods
+- Links to Mercury are also accessible from McGill, TLS and Faculty homepages during the default and condensed evaluation periods

 There has been great concern about increasing response rates for course evaluations.
 It is very important to remind students to fill in course evaluations to ensure an adequate response rate.

 Instructors and departments are strongly encouraged to use multiple ways that are available to them: send students an email, post an announcement on course website, myCourses, and make in-class announcements.
 Below are announcements in various formats that can be used during the evaluation period to encourage students to fill in course evaluations.

 - One of the biggest incentives for students to complete course evaluations is evidence of their importance to instructors.
 Instructors should communicate the value of course evaluations both in class and in course outlines.
 Highlighting changes made to the course based on previous course evaluations results communicates to students that their feedback is taken seriously.